codepath/android_guides/Google-Maps-Fragment-Guide.md

 The simplest fix is described in detail within [this stack overflow post](http://stackoverflow.com/a/9653946/313399) but in short you can get the `debug.keystore` from one of the team members, check that into git and then instruct other team members to replace their `debug.keystore` file with the one from repository.
 See also [this link](http://groups.google.com/group/android-developers/browse_thread/thread/c9051635ab37f252) and [this guide](http://developer.android.com/guide/publishing/app-signing.html#debugmode).

+**Note:** After you copy the debug.keystore be sure to do the following before trying to run the app

+1. Clean your project
+2. Uninstall your app

 ### Simulating GPS Locations

 This handy [playback-gps](https://github.com/galens/playback-gpx) script allows a developer to simulate traveling a specific route on genymotion.
 Use this for testing and for presentations if you need to demonstrate how the map works with location in real-time.